CharlottePortenseigne/data-operations-portfolio/bank-marketing-analysis-dashboard/insights.md

 ### 💡 Interpretation

-Conversion is not evenly distributed:

-- High-performing segments are smaller but more responsive
+- High-performing segments are smaller but significantly more responsive
-- Large segments (e.g. blue-collar) underperform significantly
+- Large segments (e.g. blue-collar) underperform

 👉 Business implication:
-Current campaigns are likely **too broad and not sufficiently targeted**
+Current campaigns are **too broad and insufficiently targeted**

 ---

-## 🔁 3.
+## 🔁 2.
 Previous Campaign Outcome is the Strongest Predictor

-### 📊 Conversion by Previous Outcome
+### 📊 Conversion by Campaign Outcome

 - Success: **64.73%**
 - Other: **16.68%**